advertisement

 “We want to be clear that the bar was not hosting a Norge event,” he said.

-Tinman’s owner, Maddy Brown, said her bartenders have been receiving “threatening phone calls.”
+Tinman’s owner Maddy Brown said her bartenders have been receiving “threatening phone calls” over the controversy.

 “It’s gotten out of control,” she said.
 “I am afraid for my employees here.”

 Brown said she received the sign as a gift and put it up “as a joke” about six years ago.
-Now she has taken it down, saying she didn’t mean to offend anyone, but adding that having a sign was a matter of freedom of speech.
+She has since taken it down, saying she didn’t mean to offend anyone, but added that it was a matter of freedom of speech.

 Tinman’s has been a Norge vendor for 25 years, for as long as it’s been in business, Brown said.

-Tinman’s has also been bombarded with negative reviews on its Facebook and Yelp pages.
+The bar has been bombarded with negative reviews on its Facebook and Yelp pages.
 Yelp has temporarily disabled users from posting reviews.